DistributedScience/Distributed-CellProfiler/README.md

 Running either script uploads the tasks that are configured in the json file.
 This assumes that your data is stored in S3, and the json file has the paths to find input and output directories.
-You have to customizethe exampleJob.json file or the run_batch_general file with paths that make sense for your project.
+You have to customize the exampleJob.json file or the run_batch_general file with paths that make sense for your project.
-The tasks that composeyour job are CP groups, and each one will be run in parallel.
+The tasks that compose your job are CP groups, and each one will be run in parallel.
 You need to define each task in your input file to guide the parallelization.

 ### Step 3